This is still a work in progress guide, if you have any suggestions or notice any mistakes you can message me in game @Heelie

 I will go in-depth with both theory and math behind my choices, some of which will be taken from other content creators (I will of course be crediting them in the end), so hopefully by the end you’ll have an understanding on why certain decisions have been made when it comes to sets and abilities in end game healing.

-While i am covering a Templar build the things I go over in this guide can be applied on any healer class, by this I mean Sorcerer and Warden.
+While i am covering a Templar build the things I go over in this guide can be applied on any healer class.

-These are the two best humanoid races, however with the Asylum staff race plays little singificance.
-What really matters is that you feel comfortable in your race choice.
+What it really comes down to is that you feel comfortable in your race choice.

 Atronach or Ritual